webmappsrl/wm-osmfeatures/README.md

 In your model, implement the following methods from the `OsmfeaturesSyncableInterface` interface:

--   `getOsmfeaturesEndpoint`: Returns the OSMFeatures API endpoint for listing features.
+-   `getOsmfeaturesEndpoint`: Returns the OSMFeatures API endpoint.
 -   `getOsmfeaturesListQueryParameters`: Returns the query parameters for listing features.
 -   `osmfeaturesUpdateLocalAfterSync`: Updates the local database after a successful OSMFeatures sync.